Goda’s Slave – Chapter 10: Twin Fortunes

 Goda turned slowly towards her.
 At first, Kanna was convinced that the woman hadn’t understood her at all.

 But then Goda unfolded one of her arms, as if she were spreading open a single wing.
-Her hand fell lightly on the edge of Kanna’s pillow.
+Her hand fell lightly on the edge of Kanna’s mattress.

 It was an invitation.